 *S is available for custom spectrometer extended to 930 nm.

-Shown at right are the main Mg lines easily resolved at 179.6 nm and 280.3 nm, respectively.
+Shown at above are the main Mg lines easily resolved at 179.6 nm and 280.3 nm, respectively.

 Opti-Purge™ Argon Purge Technology